tide-foundation/Tide-h4x2/README.md

 This [H4X2](http://h4x2.tide.org) challenge is the second series of the community-engagement program by the [Tide Foundation](https://tide.org) with a specific focus on Tide's next-generation technology: A new technology that grants access using keys **NOBODY** holds.
 Not even Tide!
 In this series, the challenge will change and evolve according to the community engagement, and will gradually introduce additional facets of the technology.

 ## Challenge Mechanics
 The concept of the first challenge is simple.
 A secret code is hidden and is only unlocked when the correct password is entered.
-The first one to post the secret code on the Tide's [#general](https://discord.com/channels/968760660659953714/1039488732639801414) channel on its Discord server - wins!
+The first one to post the secret code on Tide's [#general](https://discord.com/channels/968760660659953714/1039488732639801414) channel on its Discord server - wins!
 The password authentication process is obfuscated and decentralized using Tide's [PRISM](https://github.com/tide-foundation/Tide-h4x2/blob/main/diagrams/svg/H4x2_prism.svg) cryptography - the world's most secure password authentication[^pwd].
 In this challenge, only two ORKs[^ork] perform the authentication.
-One ORK will be completely exposed and offers full transparancy to its internal data and processes while the other ORK remains private.
+One ORK will be completely exposed and offers full transparency to its internal data and processes while the other ORK remains private.
 The entire source code for the challenge, together with full documentation, is offered herewith for those wishing to take a deeper look.
 The user flow can be found below and the full technical diagram can be found [here](https://github.com/tide-foundation/Tide-h4x2/blob/main/diagrams/svg/H4x2_Challenge.svg).

 ## User Flow Diagram
 ![alt text](https://github.com/tide-foundation/Tide-h4x2/blob/main/diagrams/svg/H4x2_userflow.svg "Flow Diagram")